R/The Donald: History

 On November 22, 2016, the moderators of r/The_Donald announced that they were going to start removing posts about some conspiracy theories, such as the debunked Pizzagate conspiracy theory and a rumor that Julian Assange had disappeared, citing that such content was "drowning out thoughtful discussion or Trump-related content".
-The next day, Steve Huffman admitted to editing the comments of r/The_Donald users by replacing his username (u/spez) within their comments insulting him with the usernames of r/The_Donald moderators instead.
+The next day, CEO Steve Huffman admitted to editing the comments of r/The_Donald users by replacing his username (u/spez) within their comments insulting him with the usernames of r/The_Donald moderators instead.
 Huffman said of the change that "I had my fun with them, they had their fun with me, but we are not going to tolerate harassment for any others."
 One week later, Huffman apologized for his actions, and offered a filter feature to the website, allowing users to exclude subreddits from their r/all page.
-Starting in February 2017, the subreddit was notably excluded from Reddit's updated homepage, r/popular, along with other "narrowly-focused politically-related subreddits".
+Starting in February 2017, the subreddit, along with other "narrowly-focused politically-related subreddits", was notably excluded from Reddit's updated homepage, r/popular.

-In the beginning of January 2017, after BuzzFeed published a 35-page document of controversial but unverified information about then–president-elect Trump, members of the subreddit stated that the document was "fan fiction" sent to Republican political strategist Rick Wilson by members of the 4chan forum /pol/.
-On January 11, 2017, Wilson denied the claims.
+In the beginning of January 2017, BuzzFeed published the Steele dossier, which alleged that the Trump campaign coordinated with the Russian government.
+In response, members of the subreddit stated that the document was "fan fiction" sent to Republican political strategist Rick Wilson by members of the 4chan forum /pol/.
 Later that day, Republican senator John McCain confirmed that he had sent the dossier to FBI director James Comey several months earlier.

-On May 18, 2017, a moderator named OhSnapYouGotServed posted a message claiming that the subreddit has been treated unfairly and that Reddit could not exist without r/The_Donald.
-OhSnapYouGotServed also suggested that all of their subscribers should move to Voat.
-The next day, after three other moderators were banned from the site, the subreddit was temporarily set to "private" in a sign of protest.
-According to the lock message, the admins did not warn the three moderators before banning them.
-The moderators stated that they "refused to comply by a special set of rules that were solely imposed on this subreddit to marginalize the only community which doesn't conform to the echo chamber of Reddit and corporate media".
-The subreddit was made public again the next day.